-We will use information you and your child provide in order to undertake this study and will use the minimum personally-identifiable information possible.
-We will keep identifiable information (phone and contact details) for up to three years after the HEXI study has finished.
+We will use information you provide in order to undertake this study and will use the minimum personally-identifiable information possible.
+We will keep identifiable information about you (phone and contact details) for up to three years after the Healthtalk study has finished.
 With your permission we will archive the research data (interview recording and transcript) and the consent and copyright forms securely at the University of Oxford for up to 100 years after the end of the study.